 The person who starts out doing a single pushup per day and adding one every week will be doing over 50 pushups per day by the end of the year.
 Compare this to the person with a ton of motivation who makes a new year’s resolution to get in shape.
 Most people break their new year’s resolutions and give up even before the first month is.
 Even if this person legitimately has strong motivation, it means nothing to their ultimate success.
 The person who focuses on building small habits will be more successful than the one who wants to make drastic changes all at once.

-As a therapist at an inpatient detox facility, I’ve worked with hundreds of patients who are attempting to get off drugs like heroin.
+As a therapist at an inpatient detox facility, I’ve worked with hundreds of patients who are attempting to get off drugs like heroin and opioids.
+If you’re one of those people, with today’s technology, you can easily find a clinic near you.
 When I first started out as a therapist I thought motivation was important.
 That’s what I was taught in school, and that’s what popular culture leads us to believe.
 I saw patients come in to the facility, and they seemed motivated to make huge changes in their lives.
-They talked about how things would be different when they left, how they would repair their relationships, and how they would stay on track.
+They talked about how things would be different when they left, how they would repair their relationships, and how they would try this out and stay on track.
 These are all great things, and they point to a huge amount of motivation.
 So why was I seeing patients like this relapse all the time?

 Because their huge amount of motivation wasn’t important.
 Someone doesn’t even have to be willing to change to reach success, IF they are willing to engage in the small habits of successful people.
 So who was it that came through the hospital that was able to get clean?
 It was the patients who were talking about taking ACTION.
 The patients who were writing out their daily routines in a journal.
 The patients who actively changed their environments.
 Action was the only thing that mattered.